boazsegev/plezi/README.md

     Why use a session when you can save server resources and add security by using a persistent connection, i.e. a Websocket?
 If you really feel like storing unimportant stuff, why not use javascript's `local storage` on the *client's* machine? (if you need to save important stuff, you probably shouldn't be using sessions anyway).

-* No asset pipeline (Plezi does support templates, but not "assets").

-    Most of the HTML, CSS and JavaScript could be (and probably should be) rendered ahead of time.
-Assets are a classic example.

-    However, Assets can be emulated using a Controller, if you really wish to server them dynamically.

-    Besides, Plezi is oriented towards being a good back-end for your SPA (Single Page Application), not an HTML / CSS / JS renderinging machine.

-* No development mode.
+* No code refresh / development mode.
 If you want to restart the application automatically whenever you update the code, there are probably plenty of gems that will take care of that.

 Do notice, Websockets require Iodine (the server), since (currently) it's the only Ruby server known to support native Websockets using a Websocket Callback Object.